Dr. Eleanor Ty

 BA Hons University of Toronto 1981

-Research Interests: Asian American and Asian Canadian literature and film; feminist theory; 18th century fiction; postcolonial and diasporic studies; 20th century novel; minority literature; memory; gender.
+Research Interests: Asian American and Asian Canadian literature and film; feminist theory; 18th century fiction; postcolonial and diasporic studies; 20th century novel; minority literature; memory; gender, life writing.

 Eleanor Ty is a Professor in the Department of English and Film Studies.
 She works on Asian North American Literature and Film and on Eighteenth Century British Literature.

-She has published nine books: a recent volume on memory studies, four books in Asian American and Asian Canadian Studies, and four in Eighteenth-Century British literature:
+She has published ten books: two recent volumes on memory studies, four books in Asian American and Asian Canadian Studies, and four in Eighteenth-Century British literature:

 - Unfastened: Globality and Asian North American Narratives.
 University of Minnesota Press, 2010.